kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

     ```
   If successful, the calls return the code `200 OK` response.

-## Define a service at the root level
+## Define a Service at the root level

-A service can be also defined at the root level.
-Such a definition is applied to all the paths specified at the `spec.rules` which do not have their own services defined.
+A Service can be also defined at the root level.
+Such a definition is applied to all the paths specified at the `spec.rules` which do not have their own Services defined.

- > **NOTE:** Services definitions at the `spec.rules` level have precedence over service definition at the `spec.service` level.
+ > **NOTE:** Services definitions at the `spec.rules` level have precedence over Service definition at the `spec.service` level.

-Follow the instructions to expose the instance of the HttpBin service and the sample Function on different paths with a service defined at the root level.
+Follow the instructions to expose the instance of the HttpBin Service and the sample Function on different paths with a Service defined at the root level.

-1. To expose the instance of the HttpBin service and the instance of the sample Function, create an APIRule CR in your Namespace.
+1. To expose the instance of the HttpBin Service and the instance of the sample Function, create an APIRule CR in your Namespace.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -